Compression Dressings

 Compression Dressings FAQ

-A compression dressings works by wrapping an ulcer, wound, or strain in an elastic cloth.
+A compression dressing works by wrapping an ulcer, wound, or strain in an elastic cloth.
 There are different levels of compression, and your provider will select the appropriate compression based on your wound.
 From here, this compression dressing will serve to promote blood circulation for the wound, and decrease swelling, all to promote a better recovery.

 Patients who will most likely benefit from, or require, a compression dressing include patients recovering from any form of ulcer, such as an arterial or venous ulcer.
 In addition, patients who are recovering from a minor burn or trauma wound.

-Your specialist will ensure the affected area, and dressing, are both clean for wrapping.
+Your specialist will ensure the affected area and dressing are both clean for wrapping.
 The specialist will also assess the level of compression based on your wound needs.

 If a compression is taken off prior to the time stated by a specialist, a patient could risk further injury and delay healing time.
 This is why it is crucial to be mindful of when it is time to remove a compression dressing, either at home or in a clinic, which will also be determined by a specialist.